Developments in Bangladesh

 The booming textile industry – and the incomes that migrant Bangladeshis have been sending home for many years that come with it – has been the country’s economic motor.
 The growth has benefited many, but has not been able to improve the situation for those most vulnerable and poor.

 Deficiencies in democratic governance and a strongly centralized state authority are limiting the opportunities of vulnerable groups to claim their rights and demand responsibility.
 Some progress has been made though.
 Media is frequently reporting on corruption, and a national integration strategy has been adopted.
 Women’s rights are also being strengthened, albeit slowly.
-Lack of accountability (ever since independence), human rights violations and a highly polarized party politics has led to a worrying trend of increasing violence and riots before the elections planned for 2013/14.

 Read more about Sida’s work in Bangladesh